 For more information about how to prevent or manage the problems that cause metabolic syndrome, watch the videos below.
 If you have any questions or concerns, talk with your healthcare provider or dietitian.

-This video explains what you can do to manage abdominal obesity (belly fat) after your allogeneic stem cell transplant.
+The following video explains what you can do to manage abdominal obesity (belly fat) after your allogeneic stem cell transplant.

-This video explains what you can do to control your blood pressure after your allogeneic stem cell transplant.
+The following video explains what you can do to control your blood pressure after your allogeneic stem cell transplant.

-This video explains what you can do to control your blood sugar after your allogeneic stem cell transplant.
+The following video explains what you can do to control your blood sugar after your allogeneic stem cell transplant.

-This video explains what you can do to control your cholesterol after your allogeneic stem cell transplant.
+The following video explains what you can do to control your cholesterol after your allogeneic stem cell transplant.